TransNAS-TSAD: Harnessing Transformers for Multi-Objective Neural Architecture Search in Time Series Anomaly Detection: Results

 The Pareto front for the WADI dataset, characterized by its complex sensor network, illustrates the necessity of sophisticated models to enhance the F1 score.
 The trend of increasing model complexity to achieve incremental improvements in performance is evident, underlining the inherent challenges of anomaly detection in high-dimensional industrial control systems.

 These Pareto fronts provide a visual and quantitative tool for identifying optimal model configurations that achieve a balance between performance and complexity.
-They serve as a decision-making aid for selecting models that not only excel in accuracy but are also efficient and scalable, aligning with the practical demands of anomaly detection in diverse environments.
+They serve as a decision-making aid for selecting models that align with the practical demands of anomaly detection in diverse environments.

-The findings from the Pareto front analysis are integral to the ongoing development of the TransNAS-TSAD model within the broader scope of our research.
-They contribute to the understanding of how different model architectures perform across various datasets, offering a pathway to enhancing the model's adaptability and ensuring its continued efficacy in the face of evolving data challenges.
+The findings from the Pareto analysis are integral to the ongoing development of the \frameworkname{} model within the broader scope of our research.
+They contribute to understanding how different model architectures perform across various datasets, and offer a pathway to enhancing the model's adaptability and ensuring its continued efficacy in the face of evolving data challenges.